chatsagnik/Abeyance/README.md

 -------------------------------------------------

 This problem is a well known NP-Hard problem (possibly even PSPACE).
-In our ignorance, at first we tried doing a simple DFS search (modified to fit our needs) on the adjacency list.
+In all my ignorance, at first I tried doing a simple DFS search (modified to fit my needs) on the adjacency list.
 However the search yielded results which were duplicate, and ignored some crucial cycles in the graph.
-This lead us to realize that there was more to this particular problem than met the eye, and we started researching on the topic.\
+This lead me to realize that there was more to this particular problem than met the eye, and I started researching on the topic.\
-We came up with quite a few papers published from 1970 (by Tiernan) to 1975 (by Johnson) that gave approximate algorithms to solve the problem.
+I came across quite a few papers published from 1970 (by Tiernan) to 1975 (by Johnson) that gave approximate algorithms to solve the problem.
 The best algorithm in this case was clearly Johnson’s algorithm by his own admission.

-This shows that even after reducing the Running Time complexity by an order of O(e.(c+1)), we were still left with an exponential time complexity since the number of elementary circuits in the graph could itself be exponential in nature.\
+This shows that even after reducing the Running Time complexity by an order of O(e.(c+1)), I was still left with an exponential time complexity since the number of elementary circuits in the graph could itself be exponential in nature.\
-Also just because Johnson’s algorithm was the best in terms of running time complexity, didn’t mean it was the most adaptable to our situation.
+Also just because Johnson’s algorithm was the best in terms of running time complexity, didn’t mean it was the most adaptable to my situation.
-Note that Johnson’s algorithm itself is not explained in detail here, as we ended up using our own modified version.
-We had to code the program **entirely in ANSI C**, and Johnson’s algorithm provided the following
+Note that Johnson’s algorithm itself is not explained in detail here, as I ended up using my own modified version.
+I had to code the program **entirely in ANSI C**, and Johnson’s algorithm provided the following
 challenges:

--   We needed to implement an algorithm to find and return Strongly Connected Components to the main algorithm.
+-   I needed to implement an algorithm to find and return Strongly Connected Components to the main algorithm.
 This meant implementing either Tarjan’s algorithm or Kosaraju’s algorithm and somehow returning the set of Strongly Connected Components to the main